3Di™ Hybrid Open-Top Light-Sheet Microscope for fast whole tissue imaging with high resolution zoom

 Before that, the team established the open-top foundation with multi-immersion optics for cleared tissues in Nature Communications in 2019, addressing practical mounting, compatibility with many clearing protocols, and high-throughput imaging.
 These engineering choices are core to today’s product, the 3Di.

-What you can expect from the 3Di™ HOTLS in practice
+What you can expect from the 3Di™ HOTLS

 Two imaging modes on one instrument